GrapField/grapfield-dotfiles/README.md

 # grapfield-dotfiles

+dotfiles to be used for my linux installations to have at least somwehat consistent feeling :D all subfolders to be copied to /home/"username"/.config/ if not stated otherwise.

 files not to be synced automatically (at least for me) are to be copied manually for purpose of very different machines and sw setups.